asraparadise/asraparadise.github.io/_commands/economy.md

 The Economy Module provides a range of fun commands to earn Asra Coins which can be used to buy in-server items in the Asra Shop!‌

-Members will be automatically given currency whenever they send a message too.

 ## Commands

 | Command      | Description                                                   | Usage                         |